buddhist-uni/buddhist-uni.github.io/_content/papers/beyond-reasonable-doubt_vincent-eltschinger.md

 The 6th-century Buddhist philosopher Dharmakīrti differs from Mādhyamika philosophers but shares some interesting aspects with the Stoics.

-The paper also covers Dharmakīrti's views on perception, inference, and scriptual authority as means of valid knowledge.
+The paper also covers Dharmakīrti's views on perception, inference, and scriptural authority as means of valid knowledge.